Lisa Docken, Executive Director

 Shae Bowman started working at CRWP in 2015 as an Americorps volunteer after graduating from the University of Alaska Fairbanks with a Bachelors in Biological Sciences.
 After a year of service, she was hired as the Operations Manager.
 As the Operations Manager, she has worked on many projects – everything from renovating the gift shop to revamping the net recycling program to planning clean-up events.
 Shae’s hobbies include hiking, biking, skiing, snowboarding, knitting, gardening, cooking, card games, and raising chickens.
 “I enjoy working at CRWP because it is a place for creative problem solving and partnerships when it comes to maintaining the watershed as an intact and functioning ecosystem.”

 Ashley started working for CRWP in 2019.
 She has worked in the Invasive Plant Program as a field technician and coordinator as well as the web and technical communications person.
-She now works with the Fish Passage and Restoration Program as a watershed restoration and GIS staff person.
-She has a Master’s in GIS and Web Map Programming and 7 years of environmental field work experience.
-She finds it exciting to work for CRWP and apply spatial thinking to projects throughout the Copper River Watershed.
-When not working, she loves outdoor activities and exploring Alaska with her pup, Hobbes.
+She now works in the Fish Passage and Restoration Program as the GIS and Data Specialist.
+She has a Master’s degree in GIS and Web Map Programming and 9 years of environmental fieldwork experience.
+She enjoys working for CRWP and finding new ways to apply GIS and spatial thinking to projects throughout the watershed.
+When not in the office, she loves outdoor activities and exploring Alaska with her partner and their pup, Hobbes.